Florida Racketeering/RICO Violation Defense Attorneys

 Despite the many similarities in the Florida and federal RICO statutes, fighting a federal RICO charge is different than fighting a RICO charge in Florida state court because different rules of conduct and procedure apply in each system.
 Both RICO acts are complicated and contain many specific requirements before the government can obtain a conviction.
 However, if you are convicted, you will face severe criminal penalties, including a lengthy prison sentence and the forfeiture of any property allegedly obtained through a RICO violation.
 The RICO also allows individuals harmed by alleged RICO violations to file a civil lawsuit for treble damages.

-If you or someone you care about is being investigated for or has been charged with violating either the Florida or federal RICO act, contact Escobar & Associates immediately for a free consultation and review of your rights.
+If you or someone you care about is being investigated for or has been charged with violating either the Florida or federal RICO act, contact Escobar, Michaels & Associates immediately for a free consultation and review of your rights.

 Free Initial Consultation ∙ Evening And Weekend Appointments